MauiJerry/picoMidiArcadeButtons/README.md

 The Adafruit code examples are written to support multiple boards.
 Some use board.i2c others use busio.I2C.
 Neither example mentions the rPi Pico.
 The Pico uses busio.
 I eliminated the board.i2c to reduce confusion.

-There are three python files in top level, but really code.py is a copy of one of others.
+There are four python files in top level, but really code.py is a copy of one of others.
 CircuitPython will execute code.py when the pico is booted.
 Two versions of code are:
  * code_QTMidi_digLED.py: uses simple on/off digital leds
- * code_QTMidi_pwmLED.py: uses pwm leds for fadeIn fadeOut effects copy desired version to code.py
+ * code_QTMidi_pwmLED.py: uses pwm leds for fadeIn fadeOut effects
+ * code_QTMidi_5x4.py: pwm version supporting 5 1x4 boards for 20 total buttons
+copy desired version to code.py

 note the program uses print statements sent to USB. this should not affect midi devices but is useful for debugging especially using the Mu editor

-Currently the code only has one arcade_qt defined at the default address (0x3A).
-Adding more should be trivial once you cut the traces and know their address.
+Currently the two primary examples only have one arcade_qt defined at the default address (0x3A).
+The 5x4.py version adds four more boards.
+See  "https://learn.adafruit.com/adafruit-led-arcade-button-qt" section "Addres Jumpers" (under Pinout section) for the addresses.
+Insert these in: seeSawAddr = [0x3A, 0x3B, 0x3C, 0x3E, 0x42]

+When adding boards, you must also extend midi_notes[] so there are the proper number for your setup.
+The 5x4.py version exends this array to 20 notes.

-Although up to 16 of the StemmaQT boards are possible, the code currently only defines midi notes for 16 buttons.
+Although up to 16 of the StemmaQT boards are possible, the code currently only defines midi notes for 16 (or 20) buttons.
 If you want more buttons, extend the array.